TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Indicate whether the accompaniment is over
-If it is over, "YES" is returned.
-If it is not, "NO" is returned.
+If it is over, "true" is returned.
+If it is not, "false" is returned.
 #### Function prototype

 ```